stonepros/stone/doc/man/8/stone-volume.rst

 ------

-Scan legacy OSD directories or data devices that may have been created by ceph-disk, or manually.
+Scan legacy OSD directories or data devices that may have been created by stone-disk, or manually.

 Subcommands:

 **activate**
-Enables a systemd unit that persists the OSD ID and its UUID (also called ``fsid`` in Ceph CLI tools), so that at boot time it can understand what OSD is enabled and needs to be mounted, while reading information that was previously created and persisted at ``/etc/ceph/osd/`` in JSON format.
+Enables a systemd unit that persists the OSD ID and its UUID (also called ``fsid`` in Stone CLI tools), so that at boot time it can understand what OSD is enabled and needs to be mounted, while reading information that was previously created and persisted at ``/etc/stone/osd/`` in JSON format.

 Usage::

-    ceph-volume simple activate --bluestore <osd id> <osd fsid>
+    stone-volume simple activate --bluestore <osd id> <osd fsid>

 Optional Arguments: